‘Out at Sea’ (and back)

 As an agnostic, I get that tools are like furniture in the room, sure they are important but the culture and vibe are paramount.
 Vibe is the room.
 Screw that up and all the tools and catchphrases in the world will not save you.
 In this latest project, there was no money for software (or anything really) so it was easier to work on culture and how work was done: automation, config management, small batches, de-coupling, killing off wack workarounds and tech debt, making work repeatable and safer, making all the things production-like, better telemetry, easing team deployment pain, not shitting on other teams.
 Aside from this, improving culture is a cheaper easier thing to work on but it takes more energy, attention, and patience.
 I discovered it takes time to flourish, is somewhat fragile in the nascent period and there needed to be a weeding of the garden.
 In short, great progress can be undermined by shittyness coming from anywhere.
 There needed to be a why behind everything we were doing.
 I was learning it wasn’t so important what we worked in but how and why work was done.
 It wasn’t enough that we were up to building this thing, the team and managers needed to be brought along.

 Short story, this project eliminated 1M in spend by shifting to open source.
 I believed in what we were doing and more importantly why we were doing it but getting others completely onboard was proving to be a challenge.
-I knew I was building myself out of a gig, moving the client from expensive proprietary solution to a better less expensive one but that is my role.
+I knew I was building myself out of a gig, moving the client from expensive proprietary solution to a better, less expensive one but that is my role, right?
 At every step I needed to automate (within reason) or make easily repeatable all my tasks.
-In retrospect, it was foolish to think this view was shared as deeply.
-Lesson: neglecting attention to critical human aspects was no different than wiffing a huge technical detail.
+In retrospect, it was foolish to think this view around automation was shared as deeply.
+Lesson: neglecting attention to critical human aspects was no different than whiffing a huge technical detail.

 There was great progress in the culture but the tools implementation lagged.
 I say this as a woeful participant in what had to be the central bank of technical debt.
 It was soul crushing and created a learned-helplessness in the midst of core chronic conflict (I was in what amounted to dev).
 So tools and how work is done is also important.
 The familiar paradigm of proprietary software, it’s creaky and antiquated notions, its processes and limitations, shouldn’t seep into this new awesome thing we were building.
 Open source implementation, beside scads of technical details, mandated a new framing of how to do everything.
 The takeaway: tools and these new behaviors have to be part of the conversation and can be the way out.
 At assignment’s end I found out that one of my fave engineers had installed GitLab and it was prod but nobody was using it.
 I put repos out there for the projects I was finishing up before rolling off (the contract ended early due to austerity), shared these docs for all the code/scripts and ansible playbooks and hoped for the best.